jackee777/babelnet_offline/Readme.md

 # about this program
-This is the java offline server.
+This is the java offline server https://babelnet.org/.
 This purpose of this program used together babelnetpy https://github.com/jackee777/babelnetpy.

 Maybe, Readme is needed to be revised if I have enough time to check this.